J. Russell Ramsay, Ph.D.

 Associate Professor of Clinical Psychology in Psychiatry

 Dr. Ramsay has authored numerous peer-reviewed professional and scientific articles, research abstracts, as well as many book chapters.
 He is author of Cognitive Behavioral Therapy for Adult ADHD: An Integrative Psychosocial and Medical Approach (with Dr. Anthony Rostain, published by Routledge, 2015), which is in its second edition; Nonmedication Treatments for Adult ADHD: Evaluating Impact of Daily Functioning and Well-Being (American Psychological Association [APA], 2010); and the patient guidebook The Adult ADHD Tool Kit: Using CBT to Facilitate Coping Inside and Out (with Dr. Anthony Rostain, published by Routledge, 2015).
-Dr. Ramsay’s forthcoming book, Rethinking Adult ADHD: Helping Clients Turn Intentions Into Actions is slated for a December 2019/January 2020 release by APA.
+Dr. Ramsay’s newest book, Rethinking Adult ADHD: Helping Clients Turn Intentions Into Actions was released in January 2020 by APA.
 He also was an invited contributor to the APA Psychotherapy Video Training Series, demonstrating a cognitive-behavioral therapy approach for adult ADHD (Adults with ADHD; APA, 2019).